23W-GBAC/Jokestevens/automation.md

 #Example usage
 website_url = "https://example.com"
 make_request(website_url)
 In this script, we're making our first steps into automation.
 The function make_request takes a URL, makes an HTTP request using requests.get, and prints the content of the HTTP response.
-It's like waving a wand and summoning information from the web!

 Replace website_url with your chosen URL, run the script, and ta-da!
 You've just made your inaugural automated HTTP request.

 ## Wrapping Up Week 1
-Week 1 has been a blast, setting the stage for our automation escapade.
+Week 1 has been a blast.
 We've covered why automation is a game-changer, and you've equipped yourself with a Python environment and your first automation script.As you run the script, don't hesitate to contribute your thoughts and ideas.
 Found a better way to handle errors?
 Discovered an optimization?
 Let's discuss it!
 Drop your comments on the repository or reach out via [stevensjoke4@gmail.com].
 This blog is our collaborative playground, and your input is invaluable.
 Next week, join me for the nitty-gritty of web scraping.
 We'll unravel HTML mysteries and acquaint ourselves with the mighty BeautifulSoup library.

 Until then, happy coding!

 # Week 2: Unraveling HTML Mysteries with a Dash of Trial and Error
 Hey there fellow coding adventurers!
-Onajokeoghene Piomoki Stevens back with you for Week 2 of our coding journey.
-Last week, we dipped our toes into the vast ocean of web scraping basics.
-This time, get ready for a bit of a rollercoaster as we venture into the enigmatic world of HTML mysteries.
-Brace yourselves for some mistakes, some head-scratching, and, of course, the sweet taste of triumph.
+Onajokeoghene Piomoki Stevens back with you for Week 2 of our coding journey!!!

 The Quest for Web Scraping Wisdom Continues
 🚀 The Magic of BeautifulSoup